 - Fairtrade Policy - the University and Students' Union

 - Make an account on the Sussex SU marketplace or University Re-Use portal Warp-It

 - Energy saving tips

 Get in touch

-If you would like to find out more about the Students' Union's ethical and environmental work, or if you have any suggestions or information that might be useful please contact our part-time Environmental Lead at [email protected], or the Student Living and Sustainability Officer at [email protected].
+If you would like to find out more about the Students' Union's ethical and environmental work, or if you have any suggestions or information that might be useful please contact our Campaigns and Environmental Lead at [email protected], or the Student Living and Sustainability Officer at [email protected].